arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_UI_Current_Status_2026-06-22.md

 1. keep the comms path unchanged
 2. keep the DRM display path unchanged
-3. keep using `Screen_boot` as the first real screen
+3. keep using the current status/debug screen as the first real screen
-4. replace forced debug-only text gradually with proper boot-screen data
+4. replace forced debug-only text gradually with proper status data
 5. only after that, move toward `Screen_home` and fuller UI behavior

 So the next goal is **not** “build the whole UI”.
 The next goal is:
-- make `Screen_boot` clean and intentional
+- make the current live status/debug screen clean and intentional
 - show real bring-up status through the existing architecture

+Naming/orientation note:
+- `Screen_boot` is not really a final boot screen; it is currently the first live status/debug screen
+- a true animated boot/splash screen should be a separate future startup phase
+- the current target render is landscape, but the finished appliance UI should be portrait relative to the current view, rotated 90 degrees clockwise
+- keep text lengths and layout density in mind when evolving this screen, because the final portrait layout will have less horizontal room

 ---